TIBCOSoftware/snappy-cloud-tools/docker/README.md

 ##SnappyData With Docker Swarm

-This article explains how to setup multi-host snappydata cluster using docker swarm , docker-machine and docker-compose
+This article explains how to setup multi-host snappydata cluster using Docker Swarm , Docker Machine and Docker Compose

 ###Prerequisites
-Before you begin, make sure you have a system on your network with the latest version of Docker Engine , Docker Machine and docker-compose installed.
+Before you begin, make sure you have a system on your network with the latest version of Docker Engine , Docker Machine and Docker Compose installed.
 The example also relies on VirtualBox.
 If you installed on a Mac or Windows with Docker Toolbox, you have all of these installed already.

 **Step 1: Set up a key-value store**